adarshn656/Sign-Language-Translation-System/README.md

 # Sign Language Detection System

-This repository is associated with the research paper on **"Sign Language Detection Systems"**, submitted for conference presentations (2025).
+This repository is associated with the research paper on **Sign Language Detection Systems**, submitted for conference presentations (2025).

 ## Project Overview
 I developed a comprehensive system for sign language recognition, including: